Rohan427/GraalVM/README.md

 The three images compared to the base Full JVM image are as follows:

-- Tiny JVM: Built using the Spring Boot OCI image builder
+- Tiny JVM: Built using the Spring Boot OCI image builder.
-- Full Native: Built using the Spring Boot Native OCI compiler with full Java support.
+- Full Native: Built using the Spring Boot OCI image builder with full Java support.
-- Tiny Native: Built using the Spring Boot Native OCI compiler with minimum Java support.
+- Tiny Native: Built using the Spring Boot OCI image builder with minimum Java support.

 These three images provide a rounded comparison of the largest and smallest functional images that can be built using the Java HotSpot JIT compiler and the GraalVM AOT compiler.